What are Live Assessment Football Trials

 1. Players Football skills

 Having strong footballing skills is the most obvious aspect of a player to demonstrate.
 Of course, you need talent and good ball control, and this will of course be noticed by scouts.
-However be sure to understand the difference between a flashy show boating and being able to demonstrate some solid basic skills that are beneficial for the whole team, as these are the most important.
+However be sure to understand the difference between a flashy show boating and being able to demonstrate some solid basic skills that are beneficial for the whole team.
 For example:

 - Being able to pass accurately long distance